Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 if (!castle || !castle.createRequestToken) {

-throw new Error('Castle not initialized');
+throw new Error('Castle SDK not ready');

 }